subhh/mets2iiif/README.md

 retrieve the requested information from the METS file.
 This operation is based on the isomorphism of a METS document and the IIIF manifest.

+Usage & Development
+-

+The application is in early development.
+It is hard-coded to resolve METS documents from the library's digital collection, uses placeholders for Manifest metadata, and does not provide the dimension of the Canvas.

 License
 -